eclipse-langium/langium-website/hugo/content/tutorials/generation.md

 ---
 title: "Generation"
 weight: 3
-draft: true
 ---

+{{< toc format=html >}}

-In this guide we'll be showing how to implement basic generation for your language.
+In this tutorial we'll be showing how to implement basic generation for your language.
 When we're talking about generation, we're talking about transforming an AST from your Langium-based language into some output target.
 This could be another language of similar functionality (transpilation), a lower level language (compilation), or generating some artifacts/data that will be consumed by another application.
-If you haven't already, make sure to go back over and check out the [guide on customizing your CLI](/guides/customizing_cli), as it touches on details about how to implement endpoints for your application (like generation).
+If you haven't already, make sure to go back over and check out the [tutorial on customizing your CLI](/tutorials/customizing_cli), as it touches on details about how to implement endpoints for your application (like generation).

 Per usual, we'll be using the MiniLogo language as a motiviating example here.

 We'll be describing how write a simple MiniLogo generator to output drawing a JSON array of drawing instructions.
-This guide will give you a general idea of how you can traverse an AST to produce generated output.
+This tutorial will give you a general idea of how you can traverse an AST to produce generated output.

-## Writing the Generator
+## Setting up the Generator API

 To write the generator, we're going to work in the **src/cli/generator.ts** file.
 If you're using a language produced by the yeoman generator for Langium, then you should already have a function in here called `generateJavascript`.
 For MiniLogo, we'll change this to `generateCommands`, which will generate drawing commands to be handled later.
 We will also change the function signature to take a `Model`, and return a string of the generated file path.